 - Paper Chain Countdown: Our freebie includes a practical and fun idea for each day.
 Print on colored cardstock, cut, and staple, and you have yourself a colorful and fun countdown.

 Escape rooms are a fun way to continue to teach and reinforce skills throughout the year while still keeping things fresh and new!
 The escape mentality keeps it engaging, and since they work inside Google Forms, students can work both in partners or independently in-person, virtual, or hybrid.
 Grab a copy by checking out this blog post.
 (Note: digital escape rooms don’t allow students to move on until they get the correct answer, so make sure you have a plan in place for students who get stuck)

 5. Projects | Project-based Learning

 Incorporate a project or try a cross-curricular project.
-While projects do require more upfront work than the typical lesson, the payoff is students can work on a project over the course of many school days, so you have fewer days of lesson plans to prepare.
-There are so many opportunities and ways to help students apply all that they have learned as a culmination at the end of the year.
+While projects typically do require more upfront work than the typical lesson, Maneuvering the Middle has released Math Projects that make the planning a breeze.
+The payoff is that students can work on a project over the course of many school days, so you have fewer days of lesson plans to prepare.
+There are so many opportunities and ways to help students apply all that they have learned at the end of the year.